NXT Roadblock (2022): Storylines

 In late 2021, LA Knight began feuding with Grayson Waller.
 On the October 19 episode of NXT, Knight defeated Waller to earn the right to host Halloween Havoc.
 At the event, however, Waller took over hosting duties for most of the event, with Knight joining the fray afterwards.
 On the November 23 episode of NXT, a double turn took place: Waller turned heel by berating the fans, and Knight turned face by displaying fighting spirit attitude.
 Also on that same episode, Knight was attacked by Waller before Knight's match, resulting in a brawl that spilled backstage.
 At WarGames on December 5, Knight's team (Team Black & Gold) lost to Waller's team (Team 2.0) in a WarGames match.
 On the December 14 episode of NXT, Knight was attacked by Waller in the parking lot.
 Knight returned on the January 11, 2022, episode of NXT, where he attacked Waller after the latter's match.
 The following week, Waller presented a restraining order against Knight, who in turn scheduled Waller to face Dexter Lumis.
 Waller won after an "insurance policy" attacked Lumis.
 On the January 25 episode, the "insurance policy" was revealed to be Sanga.
 The following week, Knight lost his match after interference from Waller and Sanga.
 This led to a match between Knight and Sanga on the February 8 episode where Knight was victorious.
 Following the match, instead of lifting the restraining order, Waller threatened that Knight would be arrested for breaking it.
 At NXT Vengeance Day, Waller told the police to arrest Knight, stating that the restraining order was set up after Knight's attack on Waller after the latter's match on the January 11 episode, but Knight showed footage of Waller breaking the restraining order two weeks ago with an attack on Knight.
 Waller then stated that the restraining order was void.
 Knight then laid out Waller and Sanga, leading to a match between Waller and Knight being scheduled for the February 22 episode, where Waller won, but after the match, Knight attacked Waller and Sanga.
 On the March 1 episode, Knight challenged Waller to a Last Man Standing match, and Waller accepted.
 The match was subsequently scheduled for Roadblock.

+During NXT: New Year's Evil, the 2022 Women's Dusty Rhodes Tag Team Classic was announced to begin in February.
+On March 8, it was revealed that both semifinal matches would take place at Roadblock.